ddcornwall/100-days-of-code/log.md

 DISCLAIMER - This log will contain typos.
 For the nicely edited version of my progress, visit https://librarianfromalaska.wordpress.com/tag/100daysofcode/

+### R1D17: February 2, 2018 - Time spent, 1 hour 30 minutes

+**Today's Progress**:  Worked on Alaskana Explorer.
+Now brings in item level descriptions.
+Delivers earthquake photographs.
+Pushed working code to GitHub and made note of new display issues.

+**Thoughts**: Lots of tweaking today, plus lots of comparing item level records to fileUnit level records to find similar fields.
+Because I'm getting two levels of description in my results, I don't have an easy way to sort records.
+Have some vauge ideas, but that's further down the line.

+Good - some searches like "kenai" and "earthquake" are lightening fast -- because they appear to only be returning item level records of photographs that aren't dragging tons of extracted text behind them.
+Bad - some searches no longer disply thumbnails even though they have them.
+Tomorrow I'll need to reexamine my criteria for displaying images.
+Records with only one image have to be treated separately from records with multiple images because the latter stores images as an array, but single image records do not.

+**Links that helped me get stuff done**
+1. JavaScript check if variable exists (is defined/initialized) - https://stackoverflow.com/questions/5113374/javascript-check-if-variable-exists-is-defined-initialized

+**Link(s) to work**
+1. National Archives Alaskana Explorer - https://ddcornwall.github.io/nara-alaskana/

 ### R1D16: February 1, 2018 - Time spent, 1 hour

 **Today's Progress**: Worked on Alaskana Explorer.
 Finished first version of about page, pushed it to GitHub repo.
 Identified a new class of records that I need to bring in.
 Began planning on how to handle the different display fields.